Crosschain Collateral Management. At Scale.

 The full cycle completes in under 10 seconds.

-"Collateral mobility is the 'killer app' for institutional blockchain."
+"Collateral mobility is the 'killer app' for institutional use of blockchain."

 Watch the Demo